Quick start

 The formula in plain language

-In plain language: The calculator divides width and height by their greatest common divisor for the ratio, then scales the missing dimension from the same width-to-height relationship.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator scales decimal inputs to whole-number precision, divides width and height by their greatest common divisor to simplify the ratio, then uses width / height to calculate the missing scaled dimension.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer